JCMH1999/google_homepage_copy/README.md

-I am attempting to re-create the google homepage using what i have learnt so far with the odi project.
+I am attempting to re-create the google homepage using what i have learnt so far with the odin project.